yyhh-org/site/content/cat-in-a-drawer.md

 Slug: cat-in-a-drawer
 Alias: /blog/2011/07/cat-drawer
 Lang: en
+Summary: Mayori finds a new place to play hide-and-seek in the top drawer of the bedroom dresser.
 ---

 Mayori loves to play hide-and-seek with us.
 The top drawer of our dresser is now her new hiding place.